pilotmoon/popclipweb/site/buy.md

 ## Personal License

 PopClip is available as a one-time purchase by buying a license key.
-You will receive your license key by email.

 <Buy />